 To this end, she wants to set up a foundation with some of the profits, has avoided industrialized conditions for her meat, and used packaging from sustainable forests.
 Keeping her supply chain halal cost “a huge amount of money”, she says.

 With the wider British public concerned about food safety, halal’s appeal to the mainstream public would seem the next logical step, says Khawaja, who, along with Kauser, has built on their Halal food festival by selling Haloodies packaged meats to Harrods and Ocado.
 But before halal becomes the next organic, everyone – Muslims included – needs to be better educated about what it means.

-Khawaja says: “If someone comes along and says halal is really barbaric and inhumane, and if Muslims don’t have enough information about knowing what halal really means, then the temptation is to hit back by saying the criticism comes from Islamophobia,” he observes.
+Khawaja says: “If someone comes along and says halal is barbaric and inhumane, and if Muslims don’t have enough information about knowing what halal means, then the temptation is to hit back by saying the criticism comes from Islamophobia,” he observes.

-While the Daily Mail continues with its frenzied coverage – (“Horror at halal slaughterhouse,” read an early spring headline) – a growing group of Britons wants to add nuance to the conversation.
+While the Daily Mail continues with its frenzied coverage – (“Horror at the halal slaughterhouse,” read an early spring headline) – a growing group of Britons wants to add nuance to the conversation.
 Pioneers such as the Willowbrook farmers and Ieat’s Saleem seek to expand the debate beyond the issue of stunning and to hold a mirror up to wider issues in the British food industry.

 Growth projections for halal markets suggest they may do well in addition to doing good: a recent report from the market research firm Dinar Standard found that the global halal food and lifestyle market, worth $1.62tn in 2012, is set to grow to $2.47tn by 2018.
 Such success may not silence concern about halal standards, but it will certainly help transform what was once perceived as an exotic practice into a British tradition.